DmitriyValetov/servers/README.md

 free hosting:
   pythonanywhere.com
-    bugs:
+    Features:
+      0) free server name is you register name
-      1) sees only ./mysite
+      1) server sees only ./mysite (if not changed while initializing new web app)
-      2) runs only flask_app.py
+      2) runs only flask_app.py (if not changed while initializing new web app)